 Family Planning Services are covered on a voluntary basis.
-Covered Services for Family Planning include:
+Covered services for Family Planning include:

 - 1. Medical history review. - 2.
 Physical examinations. - 3.
 Laboratory tests related to physical examinations. - 4.
 Contraceptive counseling. - 5.
 Barrier methods include male and female condoms (Rx required from Provider, limited to 30 per month), diaphragm with spermicide, sponge with spermicide, cervical cap with spermicide and spermicide alone. - 6.
-FDA approved contraception, as follows: birth control; intrauterine devices (IUD); hormone contraceptive injections; inserted contraceptive devices; and implanted contraceptive devices.
+Food and Drug Administration (FDA) approved contraception, as follows: birth control; intrauterine devices (IUD); hormone contraceptive injections; inserted contraceptive devices; and implanted contraceptive devices.
 Oral contraceptives include the pill (combined pill and extended/continuous use), the mini pill (Progestin only), patch, vaginal contraceptive ring and shot/injections after appropriate counseling has been provided. - 7.
-Emergency contraception, the morning after pill. - 8.
-FDA-approved tubal ligation. - 9.
-Vasectomy and services related to this procedure. - 10.
-Prescription Drug contraceptives.
+Emergency contraception, the morning after pill; FDA-approved tubal ligation.
+Vasectomy and services related to this procedure. - 8.
+Prescription drug contraceptives.

-Please Note: The following requirements must be met for prescription birth control to be covered at 100%: (1) the drug is generic; or (2) the drug is a brand name drug and (a) a generic version is not available or (b) the generic version is medically inappropriate, as determined by your health care provider.
+Please Note: The following requirements must be met for prescription birth control to be covered at 100%: (1) the drug is generic; and (2) brand name drugs will be covered at 100% only if a generic version is not available or if the generic version is medically inappropriate as determined by your health care provider.